house-of-vanity/mus-fuse/README.md

   - Leverages Rust correctness.

 ## How to use
 Here is a [binary release](https://github.com/house-of-vanity/mus_fuse/releases/latest) or compile it yourself.
-Anyway mond about dependencies listed below.
+Anyway mind about dependencies listed below.
+Also there is a systemd unit file for managing service.

 ```sh
 # Compile